 The simple thing is, the higher the contrast ratio the better because if the contrast ratio for outdoor projector is high it means the image will have crystal clear and incredibly rich details.
 Though, projectors with high contrast ratios are expensive as compared to the one having low contrast ratio.
 Contrast ratio is presented numerically like 3,000:1, where the number 3,000 show the white and the 1 show the black.
 Means the white of the projected image is 3,000 times brighter than it’s black.

-Projectors are used in every sphere of life from businesses to homes that is why its specification varies from purpose to purpose.
-For example, Lumens are the major concern for the business projectors while for home theater projectors contrast ratio is considered as the primary concern.
+People use projectors in every sphere of life, from businesses to homes; that is why its specification varies from purpose to purpose.
+For example, Lumens are a significant concern for business projectors, while contrast ratio is usually the primary concern for home theater projectors.
 So, you need to define your purpose first than the specifications you want in your projector.
 Just keep in mind that high contrast ratio video projector will generate an image with properly defined whites and deep black, mean the projector will produce images with depth.
 It will not be wrong to say; high contrast ratio makes 2 dimensional images to appear like the 3 dimensional images and that is all we are looking for.

 What is the ideal contrast ratio for Outdoor Projector?

 Contrast ratio and projectors are closely linked, though there is no universal formula to understand what contrast ratio is good for a projector.
 It mainly depends on the environment you are going to set the projector in.
 If you are looking for contrast ratio for home theater projectors placed in a dark room then, you need low contrast ratio for outstanding images.
 However, in bright properly lit rooms you need higher contrast ratio because of the additional lights that may interfere with the quality of the images being projected on the screen.
 There is no ideal contrast ratio as there is no ideal situation in which the content will be viewed every time, so it varies accordingly.